e-io/metric-time-bot/MetricTimeTgBot/README.md

 **Botpic:** 🖼 has a botpic (metric_clock.jpg)

 **Commands:**
-* /start - Basic information about this bot
+* start - Basic information about this bot
-* /currentTime - Get current time in metric and baby formats
+* currentTime - Get current time in metric and baby formats